 Transit-Oriented Development - El Cerrito Plaza

-On November 19, 2020, the BART Board selected the developer team of Holliday Development, Related California, and Satellite Affordable Housing Associates (SAHA) to advance transit oriented development, following a completitive request for qualifications process initiated in July 2020.
+On November 19, 2020, the BART Board selected the developer team of Holliday Development, Related California, and Satellite Affordable Housing Associates (SAHA) to advance transit oriented development, following a competitive request for qualifications process initiated in July 2020.
 BART selected the team based on their credentials and alignment of their proposed approach to the site with the City and BART's shared Goals and Objectives.
-The project will be aligned with the City of El Cerrito’s San Pablo Avenue Specific Plan Update (ongoing), El Cerrito’s Strategic and Economic Development Action Plans, and BART's Transit-Oriented Development related policies, all of which are described within the Request for Qualifications.
+The project will be aligned with the City of El Cerrito’s San Pablo Avenue Specific Plan Update (ongoing), El Cerrito’s Strategic and Economic Development Action Plans, and BART's Transit-Oriented Development related policies.

 Berkeley-El Cerrito Corridor Access Plan (BECCAP)

 BART is launching a Caltrans-funded study of station access (ways passengers get to and from the station) and replacement parking strategies, which encompasses the areas served by the El Cerrito Plaza, North Berkeley, Downtown Berkeley and Ashby stations.
 This broader study is to ensure a coordinated access plan for these interrelated stations as BART and the cities of El Cerrito and Berkeley are embarking on plans for future development at the El Cerrito Plaza, North Berkeley, and Ashby BART stations.

 While BART will do a station access plan for each station, including El Cerrito Plaza, the BECCAP is being done in advance of these station access plans to identify a toolkit of corridor-wide strategies that might be more feasible and effective when done as part of a coordinated effort.
 Some BECCAP strategies would then be incorporated into each station access plan, which will also detail circulation and infrastructure needs in the station area and on public streets nearby and identify who will fund and build them.